darkn3rd/oop-tut/js/ts/README.md

 ## Overview

-TypeScript is a reference implementation (or suggestion) of what JavaScript can look like for the ongoing development of ECMA-262 (ECMAScript) version 6.
-TypeScript will not run typescript code, but rather translate typescript code (`.ts` files) into JavaScript code (`.js` files).
-It can target JavaScript that implements the ECMAScript version 3 standard (default), or the newer features in ECMAScript version 5.
+The [TypeScript Language](http://www.typescriptlang.org/) is a reference implementation (or suggestion) of what JavaScript can look like for the ongoing development of [ECMA-262 (ECMAScript) version 6](https://people.mozilla.org/~jorendorff/es6-draft.html).

+TypeScript is not an interpreter, so it cannot run TypeScript code (`.ts`) files.
+Instead, the TypeScript compiler (`tsc`) translates TypeScript code to JavaScript code (`.js`) files.
+The compiler can target JavaScript that implements the [ECMAScript version 3 standard](http://www.ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%203rd%20edition,%20December%201999.pdf) (default), or the newer features in [ECMAScript version 5](http://www.ecma-international.org/ecma-262/5.1/).

 ### The Compiler Itself

-In looking that the TypeScript source code, it seems that TypeScript itself will run under the Node.js environment or the Windows WSH (Windows Script Host) environment using JScript.
+In looking that the TypeScript source code, it seems that TypeScript itself will run under the Node.js environment or the Windows WSH ([Windows Script Host](http://en.wikipedia.org/wiki/Windows_Script_Host)) environment using [JScript](http://en.wikipedia.org/wiki/JScript).
 Internally, it has a robust library for itself to work in either of these environments.

-However, despite this rich library, the Typescript Compiler (`tsc`) only supports a pure web scripting environment that supports the Web DOM (Document Object Model).
+However, despite this rich library, the Typescript Compiler (`tsc`) only supports a pure web scripting environment that supports the [Document Object Model](http://en.wikipedia.org/wiki/Document_Object_Model).

 ### Rhino and SpiderMonkey Glue

-TypeScript can be made to work in SpiderMonkey and Rhino environments for the purposes of these demoes.
+TypeScript can be made to work in [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) and [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) environments for the purposes of these demoes.
 This has been setup for these tutorials.

 For anyone interested, this compatibility is achieved by using `declare` to create mock up libraries that TypeScript does not recognize.
 Also to support classes defined in other script files, this technique can be used: